Kew Diploma in Horticulture

 - teach the highest standards of professional practice to all students

 The School of Horticulture at Kew has been described on many occasions as a 'centre of excellence' and as such is at the very heart of world-wide horticultural and botanical education.
 As a result, close links are maintained with many institutions around the globe helping to ensure Kew Diploma students are at the forefront of academic and practical botanical education

-Sean James Cameron of The Horticultural Channel, recently visited Kew Gardens and spoke with some of the younger Kew Diploma students about their allotment project, what attracted them into horticulture and on to the Kew Diploma, along with discussing their allotment plots.
-Over the summer there will be regular visits to the student allotment plots at Kew Gardens to see how they progress.
-These plots are also open to the public.
+Sean James Cameron of The Horticultural Channel visited Kew Gardens and spoke with some of the younger Kew Diploma students about their allotment project, what attracted them into horticulture and on to the Kew Diploma, along with discussing their allotment plots.
+These plots are open to the public.

 The Kew Diploma is taught by internal specialists, external practitioners and professional lecturers.
 The three-year course has three main elements:

 - practical work experience